s-b-t/s-b-t/README.md

 I am an aspiring full stack developer that really enjoys the creative side of coding/web development.
 Previously, my background was in Sales and I discovered that I needed a major career change, so here I am!
 Currently, I am enrolled in a full-time education platform by the name of Coding Dojo which takes up 60+ hours of my time per week.
 My intent is to learn the life-long skill of coding and become a full stack engineer.

-📁 I’m currently working on how to utilize MongoDB, Express, React, Node.js via MERN all together.
+📁 I’m currently working on the introduction to C#.

-📚 I’m currently learning the full stack of MERN at Coding Dojo.
+📚 I’m currently learning C# and .NET at Coding Dojo.

 🥁  Fun Fact: I play/write drums in the band, Magnasana!
 You can find us on any platform.